junkurihara/junkurihara.github.io/dns/index.md

 ---

-## Public DoH Server as an Entry of μODNS"
+## Public DoH Server as an Entry of μODNS

 If you want to just check if it works, you can try our DoH-μODNS translator from Chrome and Firefox browsers without using our [dedicated client](https://github.com/junkurihara/dnscrypt-proxy-modns).